The UK’s airport liquid rules for 2026

 How do I know which rules to follow at airport security?

-This summer may be confusing, as different airports and even different queues within the same airport may have varying rules.
+The coming months may be confusing, as different airports and even different queues within the same airport may have varying rules.

 This can cause delays, as passengers have to unpack or repack liquids at the last minute.